 And we’re sure you’ll appreciate the fresh air and spacious green gardens.
 This small village transports you right back to nature as you’ll find forests, lakes, and other bodies of water here.

 We strongly suggest you do the Giethoorn Walking Route, which spans more than 2 miles.
-It trails passed the farmhouses and waterways that are brimming with boats.
+It trails pass the farmhouses and waterways that are brimming with boats.
 It even takes you over several scenic wooden bridges.
 But, that’s not the only walking you can do here, because you can visit the Netherlands countryside too.

 The countryside quite literally borders the village because of the Weerribben-Wieden National Park neighboring it.
 And this isn’t just any National Park, it’s one of Europe’s largest fens (a type of wetland) .Book a Giethoorn Sightseeing Tour from Amsterdam.

 Rotterdam – One of the most unique cities in the Netherlands, and a resilient one!

 Although we say that every Netherlands city is unique, we think that Rotterdam is the most unique.
 That’s because it’s the country’s most multicultural city.
 Rotterdam is and has been the melting pot of many different cultures and nationalities, with more than 170 ethnicities.